Progetto-ItaCa/Progetto-ItaCa.github.io/pages/name.md

 ---
 title: People
 ---
 The community of ItaCa is growing: these are the people that helped so far.
-A larger list of people can be found <a href="../pages/loca.html">here</a>.
 Feel free to join us!

 ## ItaCa Promoting Committee